 - The CAA is in the teeth of Article 14, which not only demands reasonable classification and a rational and just object to be achieved for any classification to be valid but additionally requires every such classification to be non-arbitrary.

-- The Act is an instance of class legislation, as classification on the ground of religion is not permissible.
+- One of the criticism is that this Act is an instance of class legislation, as classification on the ground of religion is not permissible.

 Why North East is objecting to CAA?